 (This is a very condensed representation of the plot and I am skipping a lot of the details)

 The staging is also done in a very interesting manner, it is somewhere on the verge between modernity but still does not bail on tradition.
-It is very simplistic, yet, the scenes with the ballrooms are quite impressive.
-Those are also livelier in comparison to the other parts of the opera.
+It is very simplistic, yet, the two scenes with the ballrooms are quite impressive.
+Those are also livelier and packed with action in comparison to the other parts of the opera.

 The music is flowing and the performance of all of the singers last night was outstanding.
 A personal favorite of mine is the polonaise in the third act so keep your ears open for that.
-Also, the Lenski’s aria “Kak shchastliv , kak shchastliv!” tells you about the heart tremble of this young man, which in Russian especially is very moving.
+Also, the Lenski’s aria “Kak shchastliv , kak shchastliv!” tells you about the heart tremble of this young man, which for those of you who speak Russian, would admit is very moving.

 (c) Wiener Staatsoper / Michael Pöhn